benjstorlie/e-commerce-database/README.md

     ```
     It makes the GET routes a little more complex, but I like having the data coming back being cleaner.
 It's especially nicer with the many-to-many relationship of the products and tags.

 2. In the [Sequelize documentation](https://sequelize.org/docs/v6/core-concepts/assocs/#options-1), it says that `onDelete` is by default set to `SET NULL`.
 But when I didn't include that property explicitly, it behaved like it was set to `RESTRICT` instead.
 I would get a 500 error when attempting to delete a category that had products in it.

     I'm not sure where the on-delete behavior was changed.
+It has to do with the redundant declaring of the `category_id` column.
+Sequelize by default would create `categoryId` when setting the one-to-many association, unless otherwise specified.
+When I removed all the redundancy, and renamed the seeds' category column name, `onDelete` behaved like `SET NULL` without having to specify.
+I made these changes in the branch "onDelete-behavior".

 ## License